Opportunity L.A.

 How do I know if my first-grader is part of this program?

-Beginning March 2022, all LAUSD first graders will have an account automatically opened for them, unless their parent/guardian opted out.
+During the Spring semester, LAUSD first graders enrolled in participating elementary schools will have an account automatically opened for them, unless their parent/guardian opted out.
 If you have any questions about accessing your student's account please send us an email at cifd.opportunityla@lacity.org

-What is needed to register a Student Account?
+What is needed to register a student's account?

 • Student account number found in the welcome letter (mailed to you)